Therapist Self-disclosure

 The guiding question for self-disclosure is “Whose benefit am I saying this for?”

 Putting another way, “whose needs am I trying to meet by sharing this?”
 Do I want them to feel less isolated, or that, given a certain experience of mine, I have very accurate empathy for them?
 Or do I want them to like me, think I’m more interesting, get one of my needs met?
-Any self-disclosure could get us thinking about countertransference.
+Any self-disclosure should get us thinking about countertransference, reflecting on if you’d share this with any other clients (and if not, why not), or if you’re sharing (at least in part) to relieve your own anxiety, discomfort, or out of a desire for validation.

 Once you’ve seen a client many times, or perhaps across multiple courses of therapy over several years, there may be more room for reasonable self-disclosure, particularly with immediacy as trust increases.
 Self-disclosure with children and teens is often far more common than with adults—to lessen the discomfort or intimidation kids may feel toward new adults who are also professionals.
 This can improve the balance in your relationship and can help the child see you as a person more, aiding the alliance.

 It’s often a good idea to slightly alter details about what you’re sharing, to side-step a self-disclosure.
-Rather than a story about yourself, say it’s about someone you know.
+Rather than a story about yourself, say it’s about someone you know, such as a friend, or that you work with many clients who discuss this kind of concern—this disclosure still indicates that you understand and that the client isn’t alone in their experience.
 It’s rare that it will matter that the story is about you or not; many therapists make this refinement some time during the first few years.
 However, it can help to disclose a relevant personal mistake or social blunder if the client seems to view you as perfect and you want to shed some reality on that perception.
 It’s also a chance to model self-compassion after making a mistake.

 In group therapy, I strategically self-disclose more often and in a particular way.
 It’s hard enough for people to open up one-on-one in therapy, let alone in a group of strangers, so I take that first step of opening up a bit during a check in or other relevant moment.
 I facilitate a lot of groups for male perpetrators of domestic violence, and while it’s especially useful there, it applies well to most therapy groups.
 Certainly some groups have one or a few great members so I don’t do this, but it’s common for me to get things started this way then reduce it over time as the rest of the group warms up and is on track with useful vulnerability.
 As in, I may briefly disclose a bit of frustration or exhaustion in session 2, then some embarrassment, guilt, or anxiety in sessions 3 and 4, and then back off.
 You’ve got to be careful that you’re being authentic, not a lame therapist who’s “modelling disclosure” to encourage clients to do so.
 I get around this by being authentic the whole time, so when I share this people (seem) to believe me.